Career & Technology Classes

 Advanced Animal ScienceGrades: 11-12Fee: None at this time, subject to change annually.PreReq: Biology, Chemistry, Algebra 1, Geometry, Small Animal or Equine, LivestockWant to be a vet?
 Let us get you started.
 Advanced Animal Science is a lab based technical course that allows students to explore the various areas of livestock production through a hands-on approach to learning.
 At least 40% of the instructional time will be used to conduct field and laboratory investigations.
 Nutrition, genetics, breeding systems, anatomy and physiology, health, and selection are some of the areas that will be covered.
 This course counts as a 4th SCIENCE credit for graduation.
 Link to FFA

-Agricultural Mechanics & Metal TechnologiesGrades: 10-12Fee: $100 *Note: Fee is subject to change*Recommended Principles of AgricultureTo be prepared for careers in agricultural power, structural, and technical systems, students need to attain technical knowledge and skills related to these areas and the industry.
+Agricultural Mechanics & Metal TechnologiesGrades: 10-12Fee: $$$$ *Note: Fee is subject to change, contact your teacher directly for specific fee & details*Recommended Principles of AgricultureTo be prepared for careers in agricultural power, structural, and technical systems, students need to attain technical knowledge and skills related to these areas and the industry.
 This course is designed to develop an understanding of agricultural mechanics as it relates to safety and skills in tool operation, electrical wiring, plumbing, carpentry, fencing, concrete, and metal working techniques.
 Link to FFA

-Agricultural Structures Design and FabricationGrades: 10-12Fee: $100 *Note: Fee is subject to change*Do you own horses but have no place to keep them when it rains?
+Agricultural Structures Design and FabricationGrades: 10-12Fee: $$$$ *Note: Fee is subject to change, contact your teacher directly for specific fee & details*Do you own horses but have no place to keep them when it rains?
 Do you have a cool car but have nowhere to park it at night?
 Maybe you just want to save money on repairs to your house.
 This course will provide students with the knowledge and skills necessary to consider a career in constructing agricultural and building systems.
 Instruction will focus on the specific components of building systems and on developing leadership and career skills.
 Link to FFA

 Advertising .5/Sports & Entertainment Marketing .5Business Information Management IGrade: 9-12Fee: None at this time, subject to change annually.Do you want technology skills to make you competitive in the workforce?
 Students will learn the Microsoft Office Suite (Word, Excel, PowerPoint, and Access) and its application to high school, college, and the workplace.
 Students apply technical skills to create word-processing documents, develop a spreadsheet, formulate a database, and make an electronic presentation using appropriate software.